kai-niemi/chaos/README.md

     endif
     COMMIT;

-This workload is therefore unsafe in RC unless using optimistic "locking" through a CAS operation (version increments).
-Notice that pessimistic locks can't be used due to the aggregate `sum` function.
+This workload is therefore unsafe in RC unless using optimistic "locking" through a CAS operation with version increments.
+Notice that pessimistic locks can't be used here due to the aggregate `sum` function.

+This will result in A5b anomalies:

+    java -jar target/chaos.jar --isolation rc --selection 20 write_skew

-**Hint:** To have a greater chance to observe anomalies in RC, decrease the `--selection` and/or increase `--iterations` with 10x.
+**Hint:** If you don't observe any anomalies in RC, decrease the `--selection` and/or increase `--iterations` with 10x.

+This will result in a correct outcome:

+    java -jar target/chaos.jar --isolation 1sr --selection 20 write_skew

 ## Read Skew (A5a)